Romanian philosophy: The Epoch of the Restored Autochthonous Dynasties

-Another important name is that of Ionică Tăutul (1798–1828), a Moldavian boyar.
-He was educated at home by some French refugees, acquiring an extensive knowledge of political philosophy.
-Indeed, he quotes Locke, Rousseau, Montesquieu, Voltaire, but also obscure writers such as Sabatier de Castre.
-His ideas are disseminated mostly in his correspondence and political pamphlets.
-But he left also some interesting works, like a Construction of Politics according to Human Nature or an Essay against Deists and Materialists.
+Ionică Tăutul (1798–1828) was a Moldavian boyar educated at home by some French refugees.
+He quoted Locke, Rousseau, Montesquieu, Voltaire, but also obscure writers such as Sabatier de Castre.
+His ideas were disseminated mostly in his correspondence and political pamphlets but also in works like Construction of Politics according to Human Nature or Essay against Deists and Materialists.
 His intention was to build a political theory starting from a Christian anthropology of the state of nature.
 The political system to be justified by such a procedure was an "aristo-democratic republic".
-The second essay, whose title is obviously inspired by Mersenne, criticises the materialist vision of the man-machine (La Mettrie) on the basis of a rather Paulinic doctrine of the "amphibian" character of man, character which clearly distinguishes him from the natural world.
+The second essay, whose title is inspired by Mersenne, criticizes the materialist vision of the man-machine (La Mettrie) on the basis of a rather Paulinic doctrine of the "amphibian" character of man, character which clearly distinguishes him from the natural world.

-An important philosopher is also Alexandru Hâjdeu (1811–1872), a student of Friedrich Wilhelm Joseph Schelling in Berlin.
-This man, although very proud of his Moldavian origin, was an ardent Russian patriot, since he lived in Bessarabia, Moldavian territory annexed by Russia.
-His philosophy is concerned with the destiny of Russia, and he is a slavophile and a messianistic.
-He argues for the development of a purely Russian philosophy, emerging from the careful study of the Russian language.
-According to him, Only such a philosophy can be national, an only this way the Russian element can be brought to universality.
-The way to arrive at such a philosophy is to continue the thinking of Skovoroda, the only authentic Russian philosopher up to then.
-This will fulfil the moment of existence for itself of the Russian nation.
+Alexandru Hâjdeu (1811–1872) was a student of Friedrich Wilhelm Joseph Schelling in Berlin.
+Although very proud of his Moldavian origin, he was an ardent Russian patriot, since he lived in Bessarabia, the Moldavian territory annexed by Russia.
+His philosophy was concerned with the destiny of Russia, and he was a slavophil and a messianist.
+He argued for the development of a purely Russian philosophy, emerging from the careful study of the Russian language.
+According to him, only such a philosophy could be national, an only this way the Russian element could be brought to universality.
+The way to arrive at such a philosophy is to continue the thinking of Skovoroda, the only authentic Russian philosopher up to then, which would fulfil the moment of existence for itself of the Russian nation.

-Ioan Zalomit (1820–1885) studied the philosophy in France and in Germany, at Berlin, with Victor Cousin and Friedrich Wilhelm Joseph Schelling.
+Ioan Zalomit (1820–1885) studied philosophy in France and in Germany, at Berlin, with Victor Cousin and Friedrich Wilhelm Joseph Schelling.
 He obtained here the title of doctor of philosophy with a thesis on Kant (1848).
-In his inaugural dissertation, Zalomit tries to overcome the Kantian opposition between laws of nature and moral laws.
-He affirms that liberty is inherent to nature, so that the moral laws are in fact laws of nature.
-All the moral actions are thus the result of a "duty towards nature".
-It is only this way that a rational theodicy is possible.
+In his inaugural dissertation, Zalomit tried to overcome the Kantian opposition between laws of nature and moral laws.
+He affirmed that liberty is inherent to nature, so that the moral laws are in fact laws of nature.
+All the moral actions are thus the result of a "duty towards nature" and it is only this way that a rational theodicy is possible.